annabrewer/hifi/BUILD_ANDROID.md

 # Dependencies

-Building is currently supported on OSX, Windows and Linux, but developers intending to do work on the library dependencies are strongly urged to use 64 bit Linux as a build platform.
+Building is currently supported on Windows, OSX and Linux, but developers intending to do work on the library dependencies are strongly urged to use 64 bit Linux as a build platform.

 ### OS specific dependencies

-Please install the dependencies for your OS using the [Windows](BUILD_WIN.md), [Mac](BUILD_OSX.md) or [Linux](BUILD_LINUX.md) build instructions before attempting to build for Android.
+Please install the dependencies for your OS using the [Windows](BUILD_WIN.md), [OSX](BUILD_OSX.md) or [Linux](BUILD_LINUX.md) build instructions before attempting to build for Android.

 ### Android Studio